henryjw/port-scanner-app/README.md

 ![App Screenshot](docs/images/process-terminate-prompt.png)

 ## Running the App
-There are pre-built binaries in the [builds](./builds) folder.
+There are pre-built binaries in the [Releases](https://github.com/henryjw/port-scanner-app/releases) section.
 Otherwise, run the `build` script for your platform.

 ### Build Scripts
 - MacOS 	- `npm run build-mac`